 Advantages of Proton Therapy

-The main advantage of proton therapy derived from the Bragg peak is that it allows the beam to deliver a predefined dose with high accuracy directly into the tumour.
-Healthy tissue lying in front of tumours (approximately 30% of the absorbed energy protons) is preserved and there is complete protection of healthy tissue behind the tumour because it does not absorb any energy.
-It also allows for an increased dose to the tumour target volume, thereby increasing the likelihood of local disease control.
-At a given dose, unwanted side effects on healthy tissue are reduced.
+The advantages of proton therapy are based on physical laws and proton properties.
+The main advantage being the Bragg peak, which allows the beam to deliver the radiation dose with high accuracy directly into the tumour.
+Healthy tissue lying in front of tumour is preserved and there is complete protection of healthy tissue behind the tumour.
+Proton therapy also allows for an increased dose to the tumour target volume, thereby increasing the likelihood of local disease control.

-When comparing conventional and proton RT, there is a clear benefit in reducing the burden on the healthy tissues while increasing the dose delivered to the tumour.
+When comparing conventional and proton radiotherapy, there is a clear benefit in reducing the burden on the healthy tissues while increasing the dose delivered to the tumour.
 This dose reduction is not limited to a single organ, it is a complete reduction of radiation exposure to healthy tissues.
-The level of this reduction is individual.

 To learn more about proton therapy for head, neck & orofacial tumours, or to find out if you are a suitable candidate for treatment at our centre, contact us today.
 Our team will get back to you with a detailed response as soon as possible.